fayy-lee/fayy-lee/README.md

 ✏️ Computer Science Student @ uOttawa

-💼 I'm currently looking for opportunities for Winter and Summer 2026!
+💼 I'm currently looking for new grad opportunities and internships for Winter and Summer 2026!

 ## 🛠️ Skills
 Here are some of the technologies and tools I'm proficient in: